redpesk-samples/signal-composer-plugins-demo-n2k/docs/1-Architecture.md

 ![Plugin architecture](./img/plugin_architecture.png)

-You can find in the `config.cmake` file a bunch of crucial variable for the plugin identity such as:
+You can find in the [config.cmake](https://github.com/redpesk-samples/signal-composer-plugins-demo-n2k/blob/master/conf.d/cmake/config.cmake) file, a bunch of crucial variable for the plugin identity such as:
 - The name of your plugin: @PROJECT_NAME@
 - The name of the sensor you want the plugin to process its data: @DEMO_SENSOR@